 Let’s learn something new!

 Relocated and settled, I began explaining to Naomi, why I chose this spot, what the layout infront of us was useful for and above all how to be in a spot that your back was covered in any case of predators or tresspassers.
 Being able to have the high ground and hidden above all.
 We put up our quick blind and settled in.From this point sadly we did not hear any turkeys, not surprised but none the less we sat and had small talk and giggled some.
 We packed up and decided to try and call some more down the woods and also use the opportunity to scout out and get an eye on more of the lease as it was new.

 Like any child, Naomi LOVES to wear facepaint.
 It’s her favorite thing to get to do when she’s “hunting”.
 Previoulsy her idea of hunting was in reality, scouting and checking cams.

-As usual, I chose that hard way and set my eyes to the backside of the property when we got there.
+As usual, I chose the hard way and set my eyes to the backside of the property .
 Naomi and her little legs were right behind me, I was rushing a little.
 I knew the time of day was prime and we needed to get set up quick if we had hope for the day.

-I had to make a decision very quickly, and I don’t regret it.
-Never wanting to scare her memory, I chose to stay put and let her finish napping .
-Instead of moving a little ways ( In sight of her) and trying for a shot which may have very badly scared her.
+Never wanting to scar her memory, I chose to stay put and let her finish napping .
+This seemed a better choice.
+The other choice was to move away from her and trying for a shot which may have very badly scared her.
 So she finally woke up and the turkey had moved on.
 I stopped calling in the mindset to not let them know I was there with no shot for a future return.